Boeing selects GE as sole engine partner on next 777 plane

 Regulators grounded Dreamliners worldwide in January after a battery caught fire on a Japan Airlines Co (9201.T) 787 jet at Boston's Logan airport and a battery melted on an All Nippon Airways Co (9202.T) flight in Japan.

-Boeing said on Friday that Dreamliner jets could be airborne within weeks using a new battery system that includes safeguards against overheating, a prediction that drew scepticism from some regulators and industry experts.
+Boeing said on Friday that Dreamliner jets could be airborne within weeks using a new battery system that includes safeguards against overheating, a prediction that drew skepticism from some regulators and industry experts.

 Boeing's shares closed at $86.43, while GE's stock closed at $23.44, on the New York Stock Exchange on Friday.

-(Reporting by Mridhula Raghavan in Bangalore; Editing by Supriya Kurane, Anthony Kurian and Mohammad Zargham)
+(Reporting by Mridhula Raghavan in Bangalore; Editing by Supriya Kurane and Anthony Kurian)